-Figure 2-9 Switch Setting
+Figure 2-18 Switch Setting

 You can configure the switch's Device Description, DHCP Setting, IP Address, Subnet Mask and Default Gateway on this page.
 The login User Name and Password are required to complete the configuration.
 By default, they are both admin.
+Clicking Apply can only make the new configurations effective before the switch is rebooted.
+If you want to keep the configurations effective even the switch is rebooted, please select the checkbox behind Save Config.